mailpile/python-passcrow/docs/README.md

 Passcrow is an attempt to bring "password reset" functionality to applications using strong encryption, without sacrificing security.

+It does this by encrypting sensitive data locally, but placing fragments of a recovery key in escrow with servers who will only release the fragments if the user proves their identity somehow.

 Potential applications include password managers, general purpose encryption tools (including OpenPGP and hard drive encryption) and cryptocurrency wallets.
+Passcrow may also be useful for recovering access to encrypted data, in the case where the owner has died or become otherwise incapacitated.

 Passcrow is a spin-off from Mailpile (<https://www.mailpile.is/>), the secure e-mail client.
 Passcrow is inspired by Mailpile's experience and will be used in future versions of the app.

-## What is Passcrow not?
+### What is Passcrow not?

+Passcrow is not a password manager.

 Passcrow is not a general purpose backup tool.

-Passcrow does not (yet!) describe how to recover access to encrypted data, in the case of user death or incapacitation.
+Passcrow is not a general purpose online data storage.

+Passcrow is not a cryptocurrency and does not use a blockchain.

-## Motivation
+### Motivation

 Most people have become accustomed to being able to easily recover from a forgotten or lost password.

 In "cloud" scenarios, this is usually done by using an out-of-band channel (e-mail or SMS are both common) to verify that the reset request is legitimate and then allow the user to choose a new password.
-This works, because their data is not encrypted - the service provider has full access to the user's data and can issue new credentials at any time (and to anyone: including law enforcement, insiders or hackers).
+This works, because the user's data is not encrypted - the service provider has full access to the data and can issue new credentials at any time (and to
+anyone: including law enforcement, insiders or hackers).

 This is not true of systems which correctly use strong encryption; the point of encryption is to mathematically deny access to unauthorized third parties.
 In practice, most such systems hinge upon asking the user to "choose a good password" and then "keep it safe" - whatever that means!

 This is a terrible user experience; most users lack the skills to both choose a strong password and keep it safe, this is a burden which harms